Rubentxu/hodei-pipelines/crates/e2e-tests/README.md

 # E2E Testing Framework

-This directory contains the comprehensive end-to-end testing framework for the hodei-jobs platform.
+This directory contains the comprehensive end-to-end testing framework for the hodei-pipelines platform.

 ## Architecture